StakeNow/SIWT-Deprecated/CONTRIBUTING.md

 ```

 ## Labeling your contributions
 SPDX IDs are used to communicate license information.
+Every file header starts with a comment inclduing the copyright information and the SPDX identifier
-Add your information to files you contribute to:
+referencing to the open source license with its full text in the root directory.
+Add your copyright information to files you contribute to by extending the list:

-`Copyright (C) 2022, You name <name@email.digital>`
+`Copyright (C) Year, Your Name <name@email.xyz>`

 For more information see: https://spdx.dev/ids/

+Every commit needs to be signed-off with a [Developer Certificate of Origin](https://developercertificate.org/).

+For more information see: https://github.com/apps/dco